Character Search

 References:

-• Iron Man recognizes Attuma because of a report from Giant-Man of his encounter in Tales to Astonish #64
+• Iron Man recognizes Attuma because of a report from Giant-Man of his encounter in Tales To Astonish #64.

-Cross-over: N/A
+Crossover: N/A

-Continuity Implant?
+Continuity Insert?
 N

-Reprinted In: Marvel's Greatest Comics #24
+My Reprint: Marvel's Greatest Comics #24

-Characters appearing: Attuma, Happy Hogan, Iron Man, Pepper Potts, Senator Byrd
+Characters Appearing: Attuma, Happy Hogan, Iron Man, Pepper Potts, Senator Byrd

 Previous: